Recursive Flora

 Implementing and coding with AI

 I began by creating a Product Requirements Document (PRD) to guide the build and communicated with Claude Code through the VS Code integration.
-My Figma file was my handy reference to keep design and implementation aligned, and ChatGPT became a troubleshooter too.
-The process taught me how crucial clear communication is when coding with AI — and how to troubleshoot creatively when things don’t go as planned.
+My Figma file served as a handy reference to keep design and implementation aligned, and ChatGPT became a troubleshooter, too.
+The process taught me how crucial clear communication is when coding with AI, and how to troubleshoot creatively when things don’t go as planned.

 Three ways I collaborated with AI

-I shared screenshots, prototypes, and code to communicate visual goals clearly — which sped up implementation.
+I shared screenshots, prototypes, and code to clearly communicate visual goals, which sped up implementation.

 When things broke, I asked the AI to describe the issue in plain terms.
 This helped me build technical vocabulary and debug more effectively.